 We stayed at the quaint Baan Thai Resort during our two-nights in Chiang Mai, which features four Lanna-style wooden houses.
 The lush surrounding garden provides seating for guests to enjoy, along with an outdoor pool.

 Getting to Chiang Mai

-To get to Chiang Mai, we decided to take an overnight bus which took around 10 hours.
+To get to Chiang Mai, we decided to take an overnight bus, which took around 10 hours.
 Travelers can choose between regular services or get VIP accommodations, which is what we ended up doing.
-Our seats reclined back, there was air conditioning and an onboard toilet, blanket and pillow, as well as a snack and bottled water.
+Our seats reclined back, there was air conditioning and an onboard toilet, blanket, and pillow, as well as a snack and bottled water.
 Prices vary, but typical costs range from 450 THB ($13.50) to 550 THB ($16.50) for regular service and around 900 THB ($27.00) for VIP.
 You could also take a train or flight to Chiang Mai.

-Insider Tip: Because this is such a popular trip with hoards of tourists, it’s important to book this trip six to twelve months in advance.
-Also, purchase all tickets to the festival directly from the organizers or from a reputable travel agency with stellar reviews.
+Insider Tip: Because this is such a popular trip with hoards of tourists, it’s essential to book this trip six to twelve months in advance.
+Also, purchase all tickets to the festival directly from the organizers or a reputable travel agency with stellar reviews.
 To learn more about Chiang Mai’s Lantern Festival, click here.